 Before the discovery of insulin, diabetes was a death sentence.
 People couldn’t use the nutrients in their food and would become thin and malnourished.
-Managing the condition required a strict diets and reduced carbohydrate intake.
+Managing the condition required a strict diet and reduced carbohydrate intake.
 Still, these measures weren’t enough to reduce mortality.

 In the early 1920s, Canadian surgeon Dr. Frederick Banting and medical student Charles Best discovered that insulin could help normalize blood sugar levels.
-Their discovery garnered them the Nobel Prize and allowed people with diabetes to live a much longer and healthier life.
+Their discovery garnered them the Nobel Prize and allowed people with diabetes to live much longer and healthier life.

 Basal insulin is the insulin that keeps your blood sugar steady all day.
 The correct dosage for it depends on many things, such the time of day and if you are insulin resistant.
 For mealtime insulin, the correct dosage depends on factors such as: